 VILMA (Visor Lumínico para Matar Agresores)

 The VILMA is a occluded eye gunsight (OEG) produced and used by Cuba.
 The Unión de Industria Militar (UIM) is probably responsible for its construction.
-Little is known about the sight, but it is outdated by most other sights and optics produced since the 1980s.
-The name VILMA is an abrevation for Visor Lumínico para Matar Agresores (Illuminated Sight to Kill Aggressors), which was also the name of Raul Castro's wife Vilma Espin.
+Little is known about the sight, but it appears to have entered service after 2000 at which point it would have already been outclassed by contemporary scopes and red dots.
+The name VILMA is an abrevation for Visor Lumínico para Matar Agresores (Illuminated Sight to Kill Aggressors).
+This is possibly a backronym as Vilma was the name of Raul Castro's wife Vilma Espin.

 Images